 Since we started, Stubby has grown from a simple, direct-driven 2 DOF (degree of freedom) per leg frame to a mechanically-assisted 3 DOF per leg design with a full inverse kinematics engine (which allows the processor to calculate custom foot positions for each step, rather than relying on a static loop).

-This video shows off version 3, including various features of the Inverse Kinematics engine:
+This video shows off the latest version, including various features of the Inverse Kinematics engine:

 The second important diagram is the circuit board schematic.
 This shows how to wire the control board so that the microcontroller can perform the needed calculations and tell the servos how to move.

 All the hardware would be useless without software to control it.
 You can download or browse my git repository, which includes all software and libraries (written by myself and Warren), the QCad files for frame design and the KiCad files for schematic / board design.

 Everything needed to make Stubby, both hardware and software, is licensed under a Creative Commons Attribution-Share Alike License).

 For more details and build instructions, please visit my website.